 Sounds easy enough, right?
-What I’ve learned over the years from talking with entrepreneurs and small business owners is that all too often one critical factor is missing: data.
+What we've learned over the years from talking with entrepreneurs and small business owners is that all too often one critical factor is missing: data.
 Data informs the inputs of a sales plan, and without it, well, it’s hard to get your plan off the ground.
 Not to mention that data can help propel your business intelligence ahead of the competition.

 But there’s good news.
 Small and medium-sized businesses are the most aggressive of all businesses in their plans for data analytics and business intelligence adoption, according to the 2017 Small and Mid-Sized Enterprise Business Intelligence Market Study.